aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 touch default.html
 ```

-At this point we have an empty local layout file.
+At this point we have an empty local layout file `default.html`.

 ## Step 2 - Copying the default theme layout file content